agens-no/Anymotion/README.md

 }];
 ```

-Ande more integrations to come...
+And more integrations to come...

 #### Grouping